zkemail/prove.email-old/posts/ethDenverNFT.md

 Enter your email address to receive your NFT.
 This will also create your very own Email Wallet if you don't have one yet.
 Your NFTs will be accessible right from your inbox!

 #### Option 2: Withdraw to an EOA
-If you're already a crypto enthusiast with your own wallet, you can choose to directly withdraw your NFT to your Externally Owned Account (EOA).
+If you're already a crypto enthusiast with your wallet, you can choose to directly withdraw your NFT to your Externally Owned Account (EOA).
 Just enter your wallet address, and your NFT will be on its way.

 ### Step 3: Confirm and Receive
 Once you've made your choice and entered the necessary information, confirm the action.
 Your NFT will be minted and either sent to your Email Wallet or your specified EOA.